hector-js/stub-backend/README.md

 2. An array of possible responses based on the identifier.

-3. Each response contains an id_, auth_ and description_ property:
+3. Each response contains an id_, headers_ and description_ property:

     *  *id_* identifier
         (/stories/Nathan/person => id_: Nathan)
-    *  *auth_* authentication.
+    *  *headers_*
-        It is looking if Authorization header exits
+        It is looking if the headers exist in the request and responding an error when they are not found.
     *  *description_*
-        Brief explanation about the response
+        Brief explanation about the response.

 Below, we have a example: